cloudbitvps/developers.scalingo.com/markdown/events.md

 --- row ---

-With this list of events, you can reconstruct the timeline your user.
+With this list of events, you can reconstruct the timeline of your user.
 You'll get the events which have been done by the user on themself, and on their apps.

 `GET https://api.scalingo.com/v1/events`